-I have over thirty years of lived experience with a mental health condition.
-I practice wellness, especially as it pertains to the recovery from bipolar 1 disorder.
+I have over thirty years of lived experience with a co-occurring condition (bipolar 1 disorder/alcohol misuse).
+I practice wellness, especially as it pertains to my condition.
 I have used the experiences and challenges that have come with the condition as opportunities to explore my life further, always looking for better ways to practice wellness.
 I strive for this ongoing goal professionally, as well as with my personal relationships.

 I did my internship as an undergraduate, volunteering at a battered women's shelter.
 I spent time with young children so their mothers could use that time to take care of their basic needs.
 After graduating, I worked with at-risk youth in the San Francisco Bay Area, California (in group homes and a substance use rehabilitation center).
 After that, I worked with adults in San Francisco at a recreational center, and later in group homes In Albuquerque, New Mexico.
 I became an educator and taught in a traditional middle school in Albuquerque for one year, and in an alternative high school for fourteen years in Highlands Ranch, Colorado.
-Along with being a Mental Wellness Life Coach, I am a Peer Supporter and worked on the Peer Support Line at the crisis center in Denver, helping others of all demographics with mental health and/or substance use challenges, as well as supporting concerned others (those who are family members or acquaintances who seek support for those close to them and/or themselves).
+Along with being a mental wellness life coach, I am a peer supporter specialist and worked on the peer support line at the crisis center in Denver, supporting others of all demographics with mental health and/or substance use challenges, and psychological trauma, as well as supporting concerned others (those who are family members or acquaintances who seek support for those close to them and/or themselves).

 I have found that the thread that runs through any type of wellness is taking care of oneself by learning the skills and tools to transform “reactive” energy (based on such things as fear and anger) into powerful energy based on stepping back, waiting, being patient, and thus responding from a more centered place.
 We all have strengths.
 Building on those strengths, the client becomes more aware of their power.
 From there comes resilience: the transformation of so-called "obstacles" into opportunities for growth.